K2-Groups/k2-groups.github.io/docs/k2-handbook/handbook/subsidiaries-page-structure.md

 - Work Guidelines
 - Templates and Docs

-## External Subdivision Page Structure
+## External Subsidiaries Page Structure
-This template is for K2 subdivisions public pages.
+This template is for K2 Subsidiaries public pages.